Read (biology): Advantages and disadvantages of short reads

-Second-generation sequencing generates short reads (of length < 300bp) and these are highly accurate (sequencing error rate equals ∼1%).
+Second-generation sequencing generates short reads (of length < 300bp) and these are highly accurate (sequencing error rate equals ~1%).
 Short read sequencing technologies have made sequencing much easier, a lot faster and much cheaper than Sanger sequencing.
 The August 2019 report from the National Human Genome Research Institute put the cost of sequencing a complete human genome at $942.00 United States dollars (USD).

 The inability to sequence lengthy sections of DNA is a drawback shared by all second-generation sequencing technology.

 To use NGS to sequence a big genome like human DNA, the DNA must be fragmented and amplified in clones ranging from 75 to 400 base pairs, that is why NGS is also known as "shortread sequencing" (SRS).
 After sequencing short reads, it then becomes a computational problem and many computer programs and techniques have been developed to assemble the random clones into a contiguous sequence.

 A necessary step in SRS is polymerase chain reaction which causes preferential amplification of repetitive DNA.
 SRS also fails to generate sufficient overlap sequence from the DNA fragments.
 This constitutes a major challenge for de novo sequencing of a highly complex and repetitive genome like the human genome.
 Another challenge with SRS is the detection of large sequence changes, which is a major roadblock to studying structural variations.

 Advantages and disadvantages of long reads

 The third-generation sequencing sequences long reads and is often referred to as long read sequencing (LRS).
 LRS technologies are capable of sequencing single DNA molecules without amplification.
-The availability of long reads constitutes a great advantage, because it is often difficult to generate long continuous consensus sequence using NSG because of the difficulty of detecting overlaps between NGS short reads, thus impacting the overall quality of assembly.
+The availability of long reads constitutes a great advantage, because it is often difficult to generate long continuous consensus sequence using NGS because of the difficulty of detecting overlaps between NGS short reads, thus impacting the overall quality of assembly.
 LRS has been shown to considerably improve the quality of genome assemblies in several studies.
 Another advantage of LRS over NGS is that it provides the simultaneous capability of characterizing a variety of epigenetic marks along with DNA sequencing.

 Major challenge of LRS is accuracy and cost.
 Though with LRS is improving fast in those areas too.